Shreyasshetty886654/Shreyasshetty886654/README.md

-# Hi there 👋 I'm Noor Hafow Bare
+# Hi there 👋 I'm SHREYAS D S

 I'm a **Full-Stack Developer** and **Data Analyst** with a passion for building scalable web applications and uncovering insights through data.